 REMEMBERING THE KING OF HOLLYWOOD

 Perhaps best known for his role as Rhett Butler in the epic ‘Gone with the Wind,’ his best role in my opinion, and in his own opinion, was that as the aging wildhorse-roping cowboy in ‘The Misfits’ starring Marilyn Monroe.
-It was also Marilyn’s best role, but she hated it.
+It was also Marilyn’s best role, but she hated it, and her performance.

 Written by Marilyn’s husband at the time, the great playwright Arthur Miller and directed by the legendary John Huston, the movie also starred Montgomery Clift, Eli Wallach and the great character actress Thelma Ritter.

 Gable did many of his own stunts roping the wild horses and the struggle and the strain of that showed in his face and in his whole body afterwards.

 Gable called it the best picture he ever made.

 On the last day of filming, this is what he said about working with Marilyn: